 Are lunch and snacks provided?

 Yes, lunch and snacks are provided each day.
-We offer balanced and nutritious meals, as well as morning and afternoon snacks.
+We offer balanced and nutritious meals, as well as an afternoon snack.
 All meals are kosher and under the supervision of the Hartford Kashrut Commission.

 In addition, all meals and snacks are nut-free.
 Our director has extensive experience with food allergies and works with the kitchen staff to check labels and provide alternative options as needed.
-If your camper has a food allergy, please let Karen and the nurse know.
+If your camper has a food allergy, please let Colby and the nurse know.